Pan-genome: Prokaryote pangenome

 In 2018, 87% of the available whole genome sequences were bacteria fueling researchers interest in calculating prokaryote pangenomes at different taxonomic levels.
 In 2015, the pangenome of 44 strains of Streptococcus pneumoniae bacteria shows few new genes discovered with each new genome sequenced (see figure).
 In fact, the predicted number of new genes dropped to zero when the number of genomes exceeds 50 (note, however, that this is not a pattern found in all species).
 This would mean that S. pneumoniae has a 'closed pangenome'.
 The main source of new genes in S. pneumoniae was Streptococcus mitis from which genes were transferred horizontally.
 The pan-genome size of S. pneumoniae increased logarithmically with the number of strains and linearly with the number of polymorphic sites of the sampled genomes, suggesting that acquired genes accumulate proportionately to the age of clones.
 Another example of prokaryote pan-genome is Prochlorococcus, the core genome set is much smaller than the pangenome, which is used by different ecotypes of Prochlorococcus.
 Open pan-genome has been observed in environmental isolates such as Alcaligenes sp. and Serratia sp., showing a sympatric lifestyle.
 Nevertheless, open pangenome is not exclusive to free living microorganisms, a 2015 study on Prevotella bacteria isolated from humans, compared the gene repertoires of its species derived from different body sites of human.
 It also reported an open pan-genome showing vast diversity of gene pool.

 Archaea also have some pangenome studies.
 Halobacteria pangenome shows the following gene families in the pangenome subsets: core (300), variable components (Softcore: 998, Cloud:36531, Shell:11784).

 Eukaryote pangenome

 Eukaryote organisms such as fungi, animals and plants have also shown evidence of pangenomes.
 In four fungi species whose pangenome has been studied, between 80 and 90% of gene models were found as core genes.
 The remaining accessory genes were mainly involved in pathogenesis and antimicrobial resistance.

 In animals, the human pangenome is being studied.
-In 2010 a study estimated that a complete human pan-genome would contain ∼19–40 Megabases of novel sequence not present in the extant reference genome.
-In 2021 the Human Pangenome consortium has the goal to acknowledge the human genome diversity.
+In 2010 a study estimated that a complete human pan-genome would contain ~19–40 Megabases of novel sequence not present in the extant reference human genome.
+The Human Pangenome consortium has the goal to acknowledge the human genome diversity.
+In 2023, a draft human pangenome reference was published.
+It is based on 47 diploid genomes from persons of varied ethnicity.
+Plans are underway for an improved reference capturing still more biodiversity from a still wider sample.